 Consumers or businesses rent PODS containers by the month, as they would a storage unit, and put their goods into the container.
 Ground-level design enables easy and ramp-free loading.

-The container can remain at the customer’s location.
+The container can remain at the customer's location.
 Or, PODS can pick up the container with the loaded goods.
-The PODZILLA® patented level-lift system, designed to minimize shifting, loads the container onto or off of a PODS truck.
+PODZILLA, our patented level-lift system, designed to minimize shifting, loads the container onto or off of a PODS truck.

 At a customer's request, PODS can deliver the container to another location or, if preferred, bring it to a PODS secure Storage Center.
 When the contents are needed, the PODS container can be brought out again.